 - Surface operations in lower visibility conditions.

-Due to all these factors, airlines relying on ADS-B technology in their aircraft is seeing a noticeable reduction in fuel burn and holding times.
+Due to all these factors, airlines relying on ADS-B technology in their aircraft see a noticeable reduction in fuel burn and holding times.

 How has the ADS-B out rule affected the aircraft operators?

-Like I mentioned, aircraft using ADS-B out in their plane will have more benefits than loss.
+As I mentioned, aircraft using ADS-B in their plane will benefit more.

-But airplane not equipped with ADS-B out avionics will be denied access from entering ADS-B rule airspace.
+But airplanes not equipped with ADS-B out avionics will be denied access from entering ADS-B rule airspace.

-As more and more air traffic controllers and aircraft are complying with ADS-B in and ADS-B out rules, you can say that aircraft without ADS-B equipment will be considered not airworthy of flying soon.
+As more and more air traffic controllers and aircraft comply with ADS-B in and ADS-B out rules, you can say that aircraft without ADS-B equipment will be considered not airworthy for flying soon.

 At least an aircraft must have an S mode transponder to operate so that the air traffic controller can see information about your flight.